 We’re in Camden – at the heart of London.

 This treatment will give you an understanding of how Chinese Medicine views the cause of your symptoms and offer you solutions for treating these causes.
-This will usually involve acupuncture and a Chinese Herbal prescription from a fully qualified CMIR-registered doctor with extensive Western medical training and unparalleled TCM expertise.
+This will usually involve acupuncture and Chinese Herbal prescription from a fully qualified CMIR-registered doctor with extensive Western medical training and unparalleled TCM expertise.

 If the doctor thinks that we cannot help you then we will be honest and offer advice (you will be charged a reduced consultation fee).